 The second approach to black and white photography is to shoot in color in an uncompressed RAW format and convert the color image to black and white in a photo editing application such as Lightroom or Photoshop.

 The advantage of this method is that it preserves all the possible data that the camera sensor collects from the scene, which gives you more freedom during the editing process.
-You can produce color and black and white versions of the same photo, plus you can create an unlimited number of black and white and monochrome variations.
+You can produce color and black and white versions of the same photo and create an unlimited number of black and white and monochrome variations.

-The disadvantage here is that it requires the extra step to create the black and white image and you have to learn photo editing.
+The disadvantage is that it requires the extra step to create the black and white image, and you must learn photo editing.

 Personally, I always shoot in color in RAW format and later decide what treatment I want to apply to my photos.
-To speed up the black and white conversion, I heavily rely on Lightroom presets.
+I heavily rely on Lightroom presets to speed up the black and white conversion.
 I have a dedicated collection for landscape photographs and presets designed for environmental portraits.

 The Hybrid Method of Shooting for Black and White

 As I mentioned earlier, there are two primary methods of creating black and white photographs.
 I often use a combination of both approaches since the advances in the camera’s mirrorless technology has made this hybrid approach possible.